Accounting and tax

 - Property tax is levied at a rate of up to 0.16% of the cadastral value of land and buildings;

-- Healy Consultants Compliance Department will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budget and sensitivity analysis;
+- Following Italy business formation, Healy Consultants’ Compliance Department will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budget and sensitivity analysis.

 Legal and compliance